guravtanvi/Web-Development-Tools-Methds-INFO-6250/Recipe-App/README.md

-# Recipe Single-Page-Application
+# Recipe Single-Page Web Application

-* start from the up-to-date master branch (`git checkout master; git pull origin master`)
-* Create a feature branch named 'exam2' (`git checkout -b exam2`)
-* modify the `questions.md` file to have the answers required
-* Add any files necessary to create the application below
+## Steps to regenerate the project
-* add, commit, and push the branch to github
+* Clone the repository and open the `Recipe-App` directory
-* Create a PR to merge to master
-* Be sure to include the reviewer(s)
-* Due by 11:59pm (PT) Sun Jul 5
+* Run your application with `npm install`, `npm start`
+* The application will run on http://localhost:3000/ in the browser

 ## Goal and Requirements

-* Did you remember the above requirement about `questions.md`?

-You will create a recipe storage and search website, along with the services necessary to support it.

 The application will be a single-page application. (which means only one page load!)

-I will be able to install, build, and run your application with `npm install`, `npm start`
-* You will have to create the necessary `scripts` section in `package.json`
-* Hint: It is good to test that this works!

 From the main screen when a user loads the application:
 * There is an option to login, but they are not required to login to view